Container ship: Largest ships

 In March 2017 the first ship with an official capacity over 20,000 TEUs was christened at Samsung Heavy Industries.
 MOL Triumph has a capacity of 20,150 TEUs.
 Samsung Heavy Industries was expected to deliver several ships of over 20,000 TEUs in 2017, and has orders for at least ten vessels in that size range for OOCL and MOL.

+The world's largest container ship, MSC Irina, was delivered March 9, 2023 by builder Yangzi Xinfu Shipbuilding to the Mediterranean Shipping Company (MSC), with a capacity of 24,346 TEUs.
+Measuring 399.99 metres in length and 61.3 metres in beam, the ship is one of four ordered from the builder in 2020, and exceeded MSC's 24,116 TEU MSC Tessa, which had been delivered that same day by the China State Shipbuilding Corporation (CSSC).
+In April, MSC Irina sister ship MSC Loreto, with an equal capacity of 24,346 TEU was received by MSC.

+On June 2, 2023 Ocean Network Express took delivery of the ONE Innovation with a capacity of 24,136 TEUs.
+ONE Innovation is one of six new Megamax vessels ordered by Ocean Network Express in December 2020 to be built by a consortium of Imabari Shipbuilding and Japan Marine United.

 Freight market

 The act of hiring a ship to carry cargo is called chartering.
 Outside special bulk cargo markets, ships are hired by three types of charter agreements: the voyage charter, the time charter, and the bareboat charter.
 In a voyage charter, the charterer rents the vessel from the loading port to the discharge port.
 In a time charter, the vessel is hired for a set period of time, to perform voyages as the charterer directs.
 In a bareboat charter, the charterer acts as the ship's operator and manager, taking on responsibilities such as providing the crew and maintaining the vessel.
 The completed chartering contract is known as a charter party.